dotnet/docs/docs/azure/migration/sql.md

 # Migrate a SQL Server database to Azure

 This article provides a brief outline of two options for migrating a SQL Server database to Azure.
-Azure has three primary options for migrating a production SQL Server database, this article focuses on two:
+Azure has three primary options for migrating a production SQL Server database.
+This article focuses on the following two options:

 1. [SQL Server on Azure VMs](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview): A SQL Server instance installed and hosted on a Windows Virtual Machine running in Azure, also known as Infrastructure as a Service (IaaS).
 2. [Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview): A fully managed SQL database Azure service, also known as Platform as a Service (PaaS).

 Both come with pros and cons that you will need to evaluate before migrating.
-The third option is, [Azure SQL Database managed instances](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance).
+The third option is [Azure SQL Database managed instances](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance).

 ## Get started